 The product should be stored in a dry place at room temperature.
 Opened containers should be tightly resealed after use.

-- Contributes to saving lives and assets as a (halogen free) flame retardant.
-Supports the attainability of eco-labels for customer products.
+- Saves lives and assets as a (halogen free) flame retardant.
+Supports the attainability of eco-lables for customer products.

 - Phosphorus is on the EU list of critical raw materials but recycling is possible and actively investigated.